alexander5109/portfolio/README.md

 ### 🧙 BFME2 Patch Switcher (PyQt6)

-A modern PyQt6-based GUI tool for managing patch versions, mods, and utilities for *The Lord of the Rings: The Battle for Middle-Earth II*.
+A practical PyQt6-based GUI tool for managing patch versions, mods, and utilities for *The Lord of the Rings: The Battle for Middle-Earth II*.
 Designed to keep an abandonware community updated and organized.

 **Key features:**
 - GUI patch switcher and updater for BFME2, distributed to players since 2023.